I’m a highly sensitive introvert.

 When I say ‘detach from work emotionally’, I’m not saying you should become a robot who doesn’t care about what you’re doing.

 By detaching emotions from certain aspects of my business, I’m allowing myself to think objectively, serve others better and sustain my business while keeping my wellbeing in mind.

 Note: Also, when I say ‘work’, I’m talking about the stuff that gets you paid.
-Of course, there are some aspects of work that this doesn’t apply to, so take what you like from this article and just apply that.
+Of course, there are some aspects of work this doesn’t apply to, so take what you like from this article and just apply that.

 It helps you serve others better

-When it comes to whatever you’re doing, the likelihood is that your work is in the service of other people.
+When it comes to whatever you’re doing, the likelihood is, your work is in service of other people.

 Your goal should be to help and serve others in the best way possible, if you’re not, you’re letting your ego(your sense of self) get in the way.